ethankennerly/as2cs/README.md

 Specify collection data type
 ============================

 Although the syntax converts, since C# is strict about explicitly typing, you probably want to explicitly type ActionScript Arrays into Vectors.
-This script converts Object hashes into `Dictionary<string, dynamic>`.
+This script converts Object hashes into `Dictionary<string, object>`.
 Examples of vim sed for List of integers:

         %s/Array/Vector.<int>/gIce